 The surgery is quick, lasting only about 15 minutes.
 In PRK, there is no flap creation, which is different from LASIK.
 Instead, the surgeon will operate directly on the surface of your cornea, which is the clear structure over your eye.

 Here is what to expect during your PRK surgery:

-- Around day five, most patients are feeling better, and their vision is much clearer.
-The surgeon removes the contact lens around this time.
+Around day five, most patients are feeling better, and experience clear vision.
+The surgeon removes the bandage contact lens around this time.

 What is LASIK?

 LASIK stands for laser-assisted in situ keratomileusis, another form of laser refractive eye surgery.
 Similar to PRK, LASIK can correct a wide range of prescriptions.
 However, some patients prefer LASIK because of the shorter recovery period.

 LASIK Procedure Overview